Prague Stumble Stones

 What Can You Learn From Stumble Stones?

-Prague Stumble Stones text is always in Czech and you’ll find the local language is used wherever you find them.
+Prague Stumble Stones text is always in the local language.
 Every Stone starts “Here Lived”, followed by the name/title of the person, year of birth, the year of the first deportation from Prague.
 If known, it then shows the year when the person was deported to the death camp, the name of the death camp and final status (sometimes the actual date of death).
 The final status has the word “Zavražděn” (for a male) and “Zavražděna” (for a female) which translates as “Murdered”.
 A few have “Osvobozena” which translates as “Survived”.
 From the ages and names you can discern relationships.
 On a Woman’s Stumble Stone look out for “Roz” followed by her maiden name and you can normally recognise a woman’s name as it ends “ova”.
+When you see an adult pair then in most cases its husband and wife but there are exceptions like when it’s brother and sister or an in-law.

 Who Started This and When?